Could You Join a Cult?

 But sometimes ideologies go rogue, taking on a life of their own, and shifting from helpful to harmful.
 They do this when they shift from being a way to make sense of the world to the way to make sense of the world.

-And this is where an ideology can become a cult.
+This is where an ideology can become a cult.
 All it takes is for an enthusiastic group to develop and evangelize the ideology.

 Indeed, the shift from useful ideology to harmful cult could be as simple as combining two things: